-Headlamp High/Low Beam Changer
+Headlamp High/Low-Beam Changer

-To change the headlamps from low beam to high beam, push forward on the turn signal/multifunction lever.
+To change the headlamps from low beam to high beam, push the turn signal/multifunction lever away from you.

-To change the headlamps from high beam to low beam, pull the turn signal lever toward you.
-When the high beams are on, a light on the instrument panel cluster also will be on if the ignition is to ON.
+When the high beams are on, a light on the instrument panel cluster also will be on if the ignition is in ON.